upn3xt/chrono/journal/JOURNAL.md

 Lowkey got tired of the chrono work, not exactly, just being and talking lazy.
 I recently worked on another project and the same happened.
 I got confortable about the results.
 Maybe im tired but whatever, going to work on other stuff and then comeback to this.
 Working on assignment.

+## ITS BEEN A WHILE SINCE CODE SUM BUT GOT SOME NEWS

+Well, tonight I decided the fate of the chronolang.
+It's not ready yet to have implemented the concepts of classes, RAII and etc. First of all, to be a language that at the very least can do logic.
+I will have a time to study more about certain things like RAII and auto clean ups.
+Along will come syntax specifications.